 Subject Source: Library Of Congress Subject Headings

-Scope and Content note This collection is composed of three bound, handwritten volumes of Isaac Hacker’s diaries.
-Entries describe the weather, Hacker’s attendance at Quaker Meetings, social calls from friends and family, and births, deaths, and marriages within the Quaker community.
+Overview Isaac Hacker was a Quaker school administrator in Salem, Massachusetts.
+His diary entries describe the weather, attendance at Quaker Meetings, social calls from friends and family, and births, deaths, and marriages within the Quaker community.

-Scope and Content note This collection is composed of the single, handwritten, "Farm and Garden" diary of John S. Haines.
-Entries detail the weather, farm work done each day, harvests, planting, and the crops yielded.
+Overview John S. Haines's "Farm and Garden" diary entries detail the weather, farm work done each day, harvests, planting, and crops yielded.
 Entries also describe farm-related business, including the sale of crops and the purchasing of farm equipment.

 Overview The Heacocks were a Quaker family of Bucks and Montgomery Counties, Pennsylvania.
 The collection includes correspondence, diary, and letter book (1871-1872), of Joseph Heacock (1846-1918), farmer, of Wyncote, Pa., including material relating to his work on a farm in Albion, N.Y., and in iron works in Pittsburgh, Pa., to earn money to pay debts; account book (1836-1877) of his father, Joseph Heacock (1800-1883); papers relating to the teaching activity of his wife, Elizabeth Walker Heacock, and...

 Overview William Hobson, 1820-1891, was a Quaker minister and farmer from North Carolina, Iowa, and Oregon.
 The collection contains chiefly diaries (1859-1891) describing rural life in Iowa and ministerial visits to California, Kansas, Missouri, and Oregon; together with autobiographical fragments and notes for sermons.